-If you have ever traveled to another country, then you may have needed to exchange your money to the local currency in order to pay for the goods and services in that country.
+If you have ever travelled to another country, then you may have needed to exchange your money to the local currency to pay for goods and services.
 In this regard, you have already taken part in Forex trading and the global Forex market.

-When companies buy goods from other countries, they need to first purchase the local currency just as we do when going on vacation.
-The only difference is that the big corporation exchanges larger amounts of currency, which has the potential to have an impact on the Forex market and move the price.
+When companies buy goods from other countries, they first purchase the local currency just as we do when going on vacation.
+The only difference is that the big corporation exchanges more substantial amounts of money, which has the potential to have an impact on the Forex market and move the price.

-You probably might be asking yourself why is that possible?
-Answer; price is simply a reflection of supply and demand.
+The price changes because the price is merely a reflection of supply and demand.
 So, when the demand for a currency increases, the price will increase as well.
-Because of all this exchange activity around the world, the currency exchange rate will constantly move up and down.
+Because of all this exchange activity around the world, the currency exchange rate will continuously move up and down.

 What is the Global Forex Market?

-The global Forex market is a decentralized market where different currencies are traded.
+The global Forex market is a decentralised market where different currencies are traded.
 The same way you can buy and sell stocks, it’s possible to buy and sell currencies.
-The Forex exchange market is by far the biggest market in the world in terms of trading volume with an average daily volume around $6 trillion.
+The Forex exchange market is by far the biggest market in the world concerning trading volume with an average daily amount of around $6 trillion.

 Open 24 Hours a Day, 5 Days a Week

 One of the main advantages of the Forex market is that it’s open around the clock, five days a week.
 No matter your time zone there are always trading opportunities to make money.
 However, some trading hours can have more impact on the currency exchange rate than the others.

 A trading day can be organised in three trading sessions: